KingKowa/To-Do-List-Project/README.md

 # TO DO LIST STRUCTURE

 ## PROJECT DESCRIPTION
 This project is about building a simple to-do list project.
+It contains list of activities needed to be carried out.

 - Implemented a function for the "Clear all completed" button.
-- Stored updated array items i local storage
+- Stored updated array items in local storage

 ## Built With